openhab/org.openhab.binding.zwave/doc/shenzhen/floodsensor_0_0.md

 ### Parameter 3: First Alarm On Time Duration

 First Alarm On Time Duration
-This parameter defines beep on duration first time when water leakage is detected.
+<p&gtThis parameter defines beep on duration first time when water leakage is detected.</p&gt
 Values in the range 10 to 255 may be set.

 The manufacturer defined default value is ```60```.